Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Abstract

 \section{Abstract}

-We propose a generic multivariate extension of detrended fluctuation analysis (DFA) that incorporates interchannel dependencies within input multichannel data to perform its long-range correlation analysis.
-We next demonstrate the utility of the proposed method within multivariate signal denoising problem.
-Particularly, our denosing approach first obtains data driven multiscale signal representation via multivariate variational mode decomposition (MVMD) method.
-Then, proposed multivariate extension of DFA (MDFA) is used to reject the predominantly noisy modes based on their randomness scores.
-The denoised signal is reconstructed using the remaining multichannel modes albeit after removal of the noise traces using the principal component analysis (PCA).
-The utility of our denoising method is demonstrated on a wide range of synthetic and real life signals.
+We propose a novel multivariate signal denoising method that performs long-range correlation analysis of multiple modes in input data by considering inherent inter-channel dependencies of the data.
+That is achieved through a novel and generic multivariate extension of detrended fluctuation analysis (DFA) method - another contribution of this paper.
+Specifically, our proposed denoising method first obtains data driven multiscale signal representation using multivariate variational mode decomposition (MVMD) method.
+Then, the proposed generic multivariate DFA is used to reject the predominantly noisy modes based on their randomness scores.
+Finally, the denoised signal is reconstructed by summing the remaining modes albeit after the removal of the noise traces using the principal component analysis (PCA).